scrudgey/DJ2020/hacking_v2.md

 * you can scan any node as long as there is a known path of any length to compromised node or player
     * break upload if disconnects
     * this means that the cyberdeck is shown ... at all times?
-*highlighting path
+* highlighting path

-paths require KNOWN EDGES
+* paths require KNOWN EDGES

-discover nodes
+* discover nodes
-    when cyberdeck is out, show scanning icon when node is in range, discover it discover fx / sfx
+    * when cyberdeck is out, show scanning icon
+    * when node is in range, discover it
-    start level with minimal nodes discovered
+    * start level with minimal nodes discovered

-??? interaction between lock & visibility
+    * discover fx / sfx
-    it is unclear what the node visibility is. a node might have all its edges discovered from elsewhere but not be visible likewise it might be visible but i can't tell because node is locked. it feels like i should be able to scan to see what's behind the lock before i try to unlocking if true, then we need to be able to display lock & icon at same time on node
+* it feels like i should be able to scan to see what's behind the lock before i try to unlocking
-        or: lock is visible on node indicator

-make utility node controls take effect

-use password
-    this can be on the info panel?
+* unlocking should provide basic visibility
+* likewise it might be visible but i can't tell because node is locked.

+i think undiscovered nodes still have line renderers at (0,0) retire hackhandler a node might have all its edges discovered from elsewhere but not be "mapped" it should be clear if a node has undiscovered edges
+hack: laughing skull effect
 objective complete should close info display or something

-hack: laughing skull effect
-sound effects
+* sound effects
-i think undiscovered nodes still have line renderers at (0,0)
+    * node mouseover
+    * node select
+    software start
+    software finish

+attack vector path does not include player renderer

+make utility node controls take effect use password on info panel

+# lock vs unlock, software levels, gameplay
+how does software levels work? using network to scout the location is good- compromising nodes might be done tactically and it means that generally we still need to get up close to hack objects, unless very high level: good maybe hacks can be targeted against specific types
+    compromise camera, etc.

+# ICE

 # viruses